SpartnerNL/Laravel-Excel/.github/ISSUE_TEMPLATE.md

 <!--

-PLEASE READ: FILLING OUT THE TEMPLATE IS REQUIRED!
+PLEASE READ: FILLING IN THE TEMPLATE IS REQUIRED!
 Issues that do not include enough information might not be picked up.

 Have you read Laravel-Excel's